charneykaye/AdventOfCode2020/README.md

 # Advent of Code 2020

+This is a flat C++ sandbox, just build each .cpp file in place and ignore the binary.

-This is a solution to the first puzzle, in one shell command:
+Also here is a solution to the first puzzle, in one shell command:

 ```shell
 time for i in $(cat _inputs); do \